yazur-garg/Daily-News/technical_details.md

 This website will be developed using [Visual Studio Code](https://code.visualstudio.com/) with a Remote-SSH extension.
 [Postman](https://www.postman.com/) is used to test HTTP requests in order to decouple back-end and front-end tasks.

+## Authorization

+For the purposes of authorization and authentication a third party commentcial service, [auth0](https://auth0.com/) has been used.